Michigan Court of Appeals; Docket #355775; Unpublished

 One-Year Back Rule Limitation [§3145(1)]

-In this unanimous, unpublished, per curiam decision, the Court of Appeals affirmed in part, and reversed in part, the trial court’s order granting Plaintiffs Maple Manor Rehab Center of Novi, Inc. (“Maple Manor Rehab”) and Maple Manor Neuro Center, Inc.’s (“Maple Manor Neuro”) motion for summary disposition, and denying Defendant Travelers Casualty & Surety Company’s (“Travelers”) motion for summary disposition.
-The Court of Appeals held, first, that a “hold-harmless agreement” entered into by the plaintiffs and their assignor, James Bourdage, did not render the charges Bourdage incurred for the treatment he received from the plaintiffs “un-incurred,” such that the plaintiffs would not be able to seek reimbursement from Travelers pursuant to the assignment they obtained from Bourdage.
-The Court of Appeals held, second, that the plaintiffs could seek benefits dating back as far as March 4, 2015—even though they were not substituted for Bourdage as the plaintiffs in this case until after September 14, 2018—because Bourdage and Travelers had entered into a prior litigation agreement in which they explicitly agreed that Bourdage could pursue benefits dating back to March 4, 2015.
-The Court of Appeals held, third, that Maple Manor Neuro, an entity created by Maple Manor Rehab to perform Maple Manor Rehab’s billing and accounting, could be a co-assignee of Bourdage’s right to pursue PIP benefits related to the treatment he received from Maple Manor Rehab.
+In this unanimous, unpublished, per curiam decision, the Court of Appeals affirmed in part, and reversed in part, the trial court’s order granting Plaintiffs Maple Manor Rehab Center of Novi, Inc. (“Maple Manor Rehab”) and Maple Manor Neuro Center, Inc.’s (“Maple Manor Neuro”) motion for summary disposition and denying Defendant Travelers Casualty & Surety Company’s (“Travelers”) motion for summary disposition.
+The Court of Appeals held, first, that a “hold-harmless agreement” entered into by the plaintiffs and their assignor, James Bourdage, did not render the charges Bourdage incurred for the treatment he received from the plaintiffs “un-incurred,” such as would bar the plaintiffs from seeking reimbursement from Travelers pursuant to the assignment.
+The Court of Appeals held, second, that the plaintiffs could seek benefits dating back as far as March 4, 2015—even though they were not substituted for Bourdage as the plaintiffs in this case until after September 14, 2018—because Bourdage and Travelers had entered into a prior litigation agreement in which they explicitly agreed that Bourdage could pursue benefits dating back to that date.
+The Court of Appeals held, third, that Maple Manor Neuro—an entity created by Maple Manor Rehab to perform Maple Manor Rehab’s billing and accounting—could be a co-assignee of Bourdage’s right to pursue PIP benefits related to the treatment he received from Maple Manor Rehab.
 The Court of Appeals held, fourth, that the trial court erred in granting summary disposition in the plaintiffs’ favor on the issue of “reasonable charges,” despite evidence that the plaintiffs and Travelers negotiated the rate for Bourdage’s care and explicitly agreed on a specific amount.
-This evidence, alone, did not establish that the agreed upon rate was, in fact, “reasonable”; moreover, the Court held that Travelers did not have sufficient opportunity to address this issue in response the plaintiffs’ motion.
+This evidence, alone, did not establish that the agreed upon rate was, in fact, “reasonable”; moreover, the Court held that Travelers did not have sufficient opportunity to address this issue in response to the plaintiffs’ motion.
 The Court of Appeals held, fifth, that the trial court did not abuse its discretion by denying Travelers’ motion to exclude evidence related to the agreement it entered into with the plaintiffs to pay for Bourdage’s care at a negotiated rate, because Travelers failed to offer a compelling basis for why such evidence should be excluded.

 James Bourdage suffered catastrophic injuries and was left in a permanent vegetative state as a result of a motor vehicle accident that occurred in July 2014.
 In April 2015, Bourdage was transferred to Maple Manor Rehab, which subsequently hired a billing consultant, Susan Taylor, to negotiate a reasonable rate for Bourdage’s care with Travelers, the no-fault insurer responsible for Bourdage’s PIP benefits related to the accident.
 Taylor and Amy Driscoll, a claims adjuster for Travelers, agreed to a specific rate for Bourdage’s care, and Travelers paid the plaintiffs at that rate for approximately seven months, until October 31, 2015, when it stopped paying for Bourdage’s care altogether.